unlimitedsoftwareworks/type-c/checklist.md

 - 23/11/2024:
     - Added namespaces, local symbols and namespace imports
+    - Namespaces variables are pushed in the base package, and generated in the bytecode same as global variables.

+- 24/11/2024:
+    - Added `impl` datatype, for reusability and more modular behavior of classes.

+- 25/11/2024:
+    - Fixed issues with static variables/methods and blocks
+    - Static variables are stored and read as global variables, also pushed in the base package global context.
+    - Static block are now properly generated just like global block.
+They are also pushed in the base package global context.
+    - Small fixes for class methods and attributes in the bytecode generator when nested under namespaces and invalid access of non-static method through the class name (instead of through an instance).

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.